-Concerns about red clover potentiating anticoagulant medication are only relevant with poorly dried plant material which are chemicaly different from than commercially produced products based on well dried plant material such as this.
+Concerns about red clover and anticoagulant medication are only relevant with poorly dried plant material where coumarins are converted to dicoumerol, which is itself a potent anti-coagulant and should be avoided in general but specifically by anyone taking anti-coagulant medication.
+Commercially produced products based on well-dried plant material such as this do not contain dicoumerol.

 The isoflavones in red clover bind weakly to beta oestrogen receptors rather than alpha receptors and are therefore generally thought to be safe for individuals with oestrogen dependent cancer.
 Isoflavones in red clover may even exhibit protective qualities against these cancers much the same as soy, based on chemistry and traditional use.

 Habitat: Found in grassland, planted as fodder and as a soil enriching legume , red clover is common across the world except arid and tropical regions.

 Constituents: Isoflavones in the flowering tops: biochanin A, formononetin, daidzein, genistein, flavonols, coumestrol, phenolic acids (salicylic acid, p-coumaric acid), volatile oils.

 We use the leaves and flowers to make our red clover tincture.
 The leaves contain a higher concentration of isoflavones whilst the flowers contain a higher concentration of procyanidins.
 Including both gives us a more balanced and versatile end product.

 Actions: Strong antioxidant, antiviral, alterative, expectorant, eliminative, oestrogenic

 • Hot flushes